tllvvv/lz4-sgori/doc/Compression.md

 To find a match, several bytes are read from buffer and then hashed to get a supposed match position from the hash table.
 4 bytes are hashed on 32-bit architectures, while 8 bytes can be used within 64-bit systems.

-Hash table stores addresses of different size depending on the size of input: 4 bytes by default and 2 bytes if data fits within
+Sizes of addresses stored in the hash table differ depending on the size of input: 4 bytes by default and 2 bytes if data fits within
 [64 KB limit](https://elixir.bootlin.com/linux/v6.16.9/source/lib/lz4/lz4_compress.c#L42).
 That way, hash table can store 8192 positions instead of 4096, which would reduce the number of collisions.